Arithmetic-Power-Geometry/WormholeLab/README.md

 A wormhole is easy to draw.
 It is much harder to test.

-**WormholeLab** is an open-source, browser-based research environment for turning hypothetical wormhole geometries into testable consequences.
-It begins with spacetime, asks what an observer might measure, confronts the result with competing explanations, and ends by asking the most important question:
+**WormholeLab** is an open-source, browser-based research and educational environment for turning hypothetical wormhole geometries into explicit, testable consequences.
+It begins with spacetime geometry, asks what an observer might measure, compares competing explanations, and ends by asking a harder question than “Does this fit?”:

 > **What observation would make the proposed explanation fail?**

 WormholeLab does **not** claim that an astrophysical wormhole has been detected.
-Its results are conditional on the selected models, approximations, priors, nuisance assumptions, data, and numerical implementation.
+Every result is conditional on the selected geometry, approximations, priors, nuisance assumptions, synthetic or supplied data, and implemented numerical methods.

 ---